duncanwp/cis_workshops/MetOffice/FAAM_case_studies/README.md

-IS meets FAAM - Example data sets
+CIS meets FAAM - Example data sets
 ==================================

 The list is ordered in the suggested order they should be done.
 The examples further down in the list become more advanced.